notofonts/nushu/README.md

 [Shaping]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Fnotofonts%2Fnushu%2Fgh-pages%2Fbadges%2FShapingChecks.json
 [Universal]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Fnotofonts%2Fnushu%2Fgh-pages%2Fbadges%2FUniversal.json

+### Which Noto fonts should I use for the Nüshu script?

+Noto has two font families for the Nüshu script:

+- Noto Sans Nushu, an unmodulated design in one weight, with a simplified, modernized skeleton and relatively large counters.
+It is suitable for shorter texts, especially in smaller font sizes and user interface contexts.

+- Noto Traditional Nushu, an unmodulated design in three weights, with a more calligraphic skeleton and a more compact appearance.
+It is suitable for longer texts, especially those set in medium font sizes, and for headlines.
+Traditional Nushu was designed in China, and has support for vertical typesetting.

 ## Building

 Fonts are built automatically by GitHub Actions - take a look in the "Actions" tab for the latest build.